talentsec/lev_doc/tutorial/README.md

 ### 2.4 View Results

-After the execution of the task, click `Operation result` to view the running result of the task, then a simple tool invoke has been completed.
+After the execution of the task, click `Operation result` to view the running result of the task, then a simple tool invocation has been completed.

 ![image_11.png](https://levimg.s3.cn-northwest-1.amazonaws.com.cn/x/4d2d5b55-132a-4520-966f-40710c32e975.png)

 ### 2.5 Debug

-Unexpected errors may occur during the task execution, most of which are caused by inputting parameters, such as the inaccessible target being and the wrong URL.
+Unexpected errors may occur during the task execution, most of which are caused by input parameters, such as the target being inaccessible, or simply typing the wrong URL.
 So how do we debug it?

 ![image_12.png](https://levimg.s3.cn-northwest-1.amazonaws.com.cn/x/c036186f-3f36-4808-8d48-c2fd68ace522.png)

 Here you can see that the task is running.
-Firstly, you can view the task log by the log button to view the running status of the task.
+Firstly, you can view the task log by clicking the log button to view the running status of the task.

 ![image_13.png](https://levimg.s3.cn-northwest-1.amazonaws.com.cn/x/54f69ed2-27a6-4a23-96bf-1f18aa04a97b.png)

-If the log does not directly identify or solve the problem, select the Debug button.
+If the log cannot be used to directly identify or solve the problem, select the Debug button.

 ![image_14.png](https://levimg.s3.cn-northwest-1.amazonaws.com.cn/x/e5d315ac-9a61-48a4-8bca-cf4320e44af2.png)

 The platform will give a debug command.
 We copy this command into the command line of the environment for execution, and we can enter the debug command line inside the container.

 Ipdb is a python code command-line debugging tool that integrates ipython.
-For specific use, you can move to the document of ipdb.
+For specific use, you can move to the Documentation of ipdb.

 ![image_15.png](https://levimg.s3.cn-northwest-1.amazonaws.com.cn/x/4d65446f-dfc3-4e73-860b-c3eeb323dcfc.png)